vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

 We set its gravity to `-0.01` and its friction value to `0.9` (which is the default).
 This says that nodes should be ever so slightly pushed away from the center of the layout, but there should be just enough friction to prevent them from scattering away.

 So, nodes push away from one another based on their diameter - providing nice looking collision detection.
 The gravity and friction settings work along with this pushing to ensure nodes are sucked together or pushed away too far.
-Its a nice combo.
+It is a nice combo.

 Here is the code that is used to configure and startup the force directed simulation: